paracetamol & codeine phosphate hemihydrate tablets

 How to take Comfarol Forte

-The label on your pack of Comfarol Forte will tell you how to take your medicine and how often.
+The label on your pack of Comfarol Forte will tell you how to take your medicine and

 If you are unsure about the directions ask your doctor or pharmacist.